Scientific names: Two species are common in Antarctic waters: Salpa thompsoni and Ihlea racovitzai.

 All females have one or two eggs when released by a solitary parent.
 Mating occurs with larger male aggregates.
 Embryos grow inside an aggregate body by being nurtured through a placenta.
 When embryos mature, they are released and the mother aggregate becomes male.
 Released embryos grow to be mature solitaries that asexually reproduce ‘stolons’ — buds of young aggregates.

 In an optimal environment, salps grow very quickly and large swarms form mainly by asexual reproduction.
 Individual growth of a temperate species is as fast as 10% body length increase per hour.
 This species requires only 48 hours to complete their whole lifecycle.
 Subarctic species are slower growing due to low ambient temperatures.
 No data exists on growth rates of Antarctic species.

 Diet and feeding

 Salps are non-selective filter feeders eating everything that they trap in their feeding net.
 The mesh of their feeding net is efficient enough to catch a variety of different sizes of particles from bacteria to nauplius larva, but their main food is phytoplankton.
 Salps are well adapted to offshore environments where phytoplankton concentration is moderate.
 They cannot survive in coastal areas because the high concentration of inorganic particles causes their feeding net to become clogged and they die.

 Salps filter food particles by pumping seawater in from the mouth opening and out through the atrial opening using muscle contractions.
 This pumping action gives animals propulsion, therefore, swimming and feeding occur at the same time.

 Salps are eaten by fish.
 They have also been found in the stomachs of albatrosses and seals.
-Salps are 95% water — not nutritious enough to sustain a seabirds or marine mammals that require high-energy foods.
+Salps are 95% water.
+They are not nutritious enough to sustain seabirds or marine mammals that require high-energy foods.
 These species probably only eat salps when their main food supplies are scarce.